Oropouche Virus Disease in Pregnancy

 Arboviral infections have re-emerged in South America in the past decade, initially with the large Zika outbreaks in 2015 and 2016 and recurrent outbreaks of chikungunya and dengue.1 Most recently, OROV has re-emerged at an unprecedented scale.

-Between January 1 – August 1, 2024, more than 8,000 cases of OROV disease have been reported in Bolivia, Brazil, Columbia, Dominican Republic, Guyana and Peru, as well as for the first time in Cuba and Haiti.1, 2
+Between January 1 – August 1, 2024, more than 8,000 cases of OROV disease were reported in Bolivia, Brazil, Columbia, and Peru, as well as for the first time in Cuba and Haiti.1,2 By the end of 2024, a total of 16,239 confirmed cases of OROV disease were reported in the Americas region.3 In the first four weeks of 2025, there have been 3,765 cases of OROV disease reported in the same region.3

 Clinical Presentation